 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the diocese and the governing body for the current school year.
-The governing body has this power, even when admitting the child would mean exceeding the published admission number.
+Accordingly, outside the normal admission round the admissions authority is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the diocese and the admissions authority for the current school year.
+The admissions authority has this power, even when admitting the child would mean exceeding the published admission number.

-The governing body reserves the right to withdraw the offer of a place where false evidence is received.
+The admissions authority reserves the right to withdraw the offer of a place where false evidence is received.

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

 Within each of the categories listed above, the following provisions will be applied in the following order.

 i) Where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school, the application will be placed at the top of the category in which the application is made. (see note 11)